LHNCBC/lforms/r4-support.md

      flexible about entry of dates and times.
 Possibly we will need to write our own.
 * answerValueSet:  "contained" ValueSets without expansions are unsupported
-* answerOption.initialSelected:  For now you need to use item.intial.value[x]
-  instead, despite the contraint that says, "answerOption.empty() or initial.empty()".

 ### Extensions
 Note that non-supported extensions are simply ignored, but are also retained on